How to Take Holiday Pet Photos: Step By Step

 4 Call Attention to the Camera

 For many pet parents, the biggest challenge of taking Christmas pictures with dogs or cats is getting them to look at the camera.
-There are a couple different tactics to try, Samuels says.
+Luckily, there are a couple different tactics to try.

 One is to ask a friend to take your photo.
 If your pet already knows and likes this person, even better—they’re more likely to look up when your friend calls their name.